 By implementing a risk assessment, checking it over regularly, and ensuring all recommendations are met, accidents in factories and other workplaces should be reduced.

 Making a claim after suffering an accident while doing factory work

 Can you prove whether negligence was the reason for your accident?
 If so, then yes, you may be in a good position to make a compensation claim.
 The amount you may receive for your injuries will depend on how you were hurt, how bad the injuries are, and what your recovery might be like.

 Accident Advice Helpline can assist, as we have handled other claims stemming from accidents in a factory.
 Call now on 0800 689 5659.
 This means you can be sure of getting no-obligation advice regarding your own accident.
-If we can support you by helping you make a no-win, no-fee* claim, we will let you know as soon as possible what you must do.
+If we can support you by helping you make a no win no fee claim, we will let you know as soon as possible what you must do.